-The DS90LV028AH is a dual-channel, low-voltage differential signaling (LVDS) line receiver.
-It operates from a single power supply that is nominally 3.3 V, but the supply can be as low as 3 V and as high as 3.6 V. The input to the DS90LV028AH is a differential signal that complies with the LVDS Standard (TIA/EIA-644), and the output is a 3.3-V LVCMOS/LVTTL signal.
-The differential input signal operates with a signal level of 350 mV (nominally) at a common-mode voltage of 1.2 V. The differential nature of the inputs provides immunity to common-mode coupled signals that the driven signal may experience.
-A termination resistor of 100 Ω should be used with DS90LV028AH.
+The DS90LV049H integrates both low-voltage differential signaling (LVDS) line drivers, with a balanced current source design, and LVDS line receivers into a single package.
+This device operates from a single power supply that is nominally 3.3 V, but the supply can be as low as 3.0 V and as high as 3.6 V. The input signal to the DS90LV049H LVDS line drivers is an LVCMOS/LVTTL signal.
+The output of the DS90LV049H LVDS line drivers is a differential signal complying with the LVDS standard (TIA/EIA-644).
+The input to the DS90LV049H LVDS line drivers is a differential signal complying with the LVDS Standard (TIA/EIA-644) and the output is a 3.3-V LVCMOS/LVTTL signal.
+The differential output signal of the DS90LV049H LVDS line drivers operates with a signal level of 350 mV, nominally, at a common-mode voltage of 1.2 V. This low differential output voltage results in low electromagnetic interference (EMI).
+The differential input signal of the DS90LV049H LVDS line receivers operates with a signal level of 350 mV, nominally, at a common-mode voltage of 1.2 V. The differential nature of the LVDS outputs and inputs provides immunity to common-mode coupled signals (noise) that the driver/received signal may experience.

-LVDS receivers are intended to be used primarily in point-to-point configurations.
-This type of configuration provides a clean signaling environment for the fast edge rates of the drivers.
-The receiver is connected to the driver through a balanced media that may be a standard twisted-pair cable, a parallel pair cable, or simply PCB traces.
-Typically, the characteristic impedance of the media is in the range of 100 Ω .
-The integrated termination resistor converts the driver output (current mode) into a voltage without the need for external termination and is detected by the receiver.
-Other configurations are possible such as a multi-receiver configuration, but the effects of a mid-stream connector(s), cable stub(s), and other impedance discontinuities as well as ground shifting, noise margin limits, and total termination loading must be taken into account.
+The DS90LV049H is primarily used in point-to-point configurations, as seen in Figure 11.
+This configuration provides a clean signaling environment for the fast edge rates of the DS90LV049H and other LVDS components.
+The DS90LV049H is connected through a balanced media which may be a standard twisted-pair cable, a parallel pair cable, or simply PCB traces to a LVDS receiver.
+Typically, the characteristic differential impedance of the media is in the range of 100 Ω .
+The DS90LV049H device is intended to drive a 100- Ω transmission line.
+The 100- Ω termination resistor is selected to match the media and is placed as close to the LVDS receiver input pins as possible.